-We were engaged by the General Meeting of Shareholders as auditor of Douro Finance B.V. on 5 November 2020, as of the audit for the year 2020.
+We were engaged by General Meeting of Shareholders as auditor of Douro Finance B.V. on 15 December 2017, as of the audit for the year 2017 and have operated as statutory auditor ever since that financial year.
+We were re-engaged by the General Meeting of Shareholders as auditor of the Company on 18 November 2021.